BSniegowski/smart-forms/README.md

 ```

-At the time of creating FastAPI does not support Pydantic v2, hence the use of v1.10.11
+At the time of creating SQLModel does not support Pydantic v2, hence the use of v1.10.11

 Things to improve:
 - [ ] More specific error handling